newlysama/saitama/benchmarks/README.md

 ▶️ In each benchmark folder, you may find a `benchmark_config.hh` file, which allows you to define configurations for the</br>
 benchmark to run.
 This includes a benchmark selection (define or undefine the corresponding maccros, like in `tests/`) and</br>
-so parameters setting, such as the size of the data structures we use, etc...</br>
+some parameters setting, such as the size of the data structures we use, etc...</br>

-▶️ Note all our features should be benchmarked, since some of them do not lend themselves to it.
+▶️ Not all our features should be benchmarked, since some of them do not lend themself to it.